Bedfont Sports F.C.: History

 The club was established in 2002 as a Saturday team for Bedfont Sunday, a Sunday league team, and shortly afterwards absorbed the Bedfont Eagles youth club.
 In 2003 they joined Division One of the Hounslow and District League, going on to win it at the first attempt.

 In 2004 Bedfont joined Division One of the Middlesex County League, and after finishing as runners-up in their first season, were promoted to the Premier Division.
 In 2006–07 and 2007–08 they won the league's Open Cup, whilst the 2008–09 season saw them win the Middlesex Premier Cup and finish third in the Premier Division, after which they moved up to Division One of the Combined Counties League.
 In 2011–12 they finished as runners-up in Division One, earning promotion to the Premier Division.

 The 2017–18 season saw Bedfont finish as runners-up in the Premier Division, earning promotion to the South Central Division of the Isthmian League.
+They finished second-from-bottom of the division in 2022–23 season and were relegated to the Premier Division North of the Combined Counties League.
+In 2023–24 the club finished third in the Premier Division North, qualifying for the promotion play-offs.
+After beating Reading City 5–2 in the semi-finals, they lost the final against Rayners Lane on penalties.